 Employers need to make decisions like promotions, raises, and demotions.
 Having employee records like performance reviews, time and attendance records, and similar information helps make those decisions easier.

-You are required to comply with regulations as a small business owner.
-The IRS and FLSA require you to keep payroll-related information for a designated amount of time.
+You are required to comply with certain federal, state, and local regulations as a business owner.
+For example, the IRS and FLSA require you to keep payroll-related information for a designated amount of time.

 Generally speaking, you must keep employee records to stay organized.
 Your employees sign off on a lot of different forms during the onboarding process and open enrollment.

 If you lose these records, you no longer have proof that your employees acknowledged agreements.
 If there is a lawsuit or IRS audit, you could face penalties, fines, and court fees without proof of employee acknowledgments.